ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/staging/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% enddocs %}

+{% docs gitlab_dotcom_gitlab_emails %}

+This model limits the gitlab dotcom emails table to only have records for emails ending with `gitlab.com`.

+{% enddocs %}

 {% docs gitlab_dotcom_gitlab_user_requests %}

 This model enables product managers to surface which issue has been requested by potential prospects and current customers.
 The final model creates a table where each row is unique tuple of a `issue_id` and a `sfdc_account_id`.